 On some of those days he'd go out walking, and get some distance, and try to forget about Graham Hall.

 He turned away from town and walked up Ditchling Rise and down the other side, then doubled back towards the Level.
-He stopped for a long time by St Peters Church, staring up at it and lost in thought.
+He stopped for a long time by St Peter's Church, staring up at it and lost in thought.
 It was empty now.
 Derelict.
 They'd tried to turn it into a performance area a few years ago, but there was no-one left to perform and the only time anything had happened in it recently was when some kids had broken in for a stunt.
+They'd been fined, but the fine wasn't anything compared to what they'd made in exposure.

-There was nothing left here.
+There was nothing left here, in this wilderness.
 Nothing had value anymore.
 He looked around him, in the black of night, amidst the plastic glow of streetlights, at a barren wasteland of a space.
-Inside every building he'd walked past, people would have been eagerly generating digital interactions but the space itself — the real world — was lost to them.
+Inside every building he'd walked past, people would have been eagerly generating digital distractions but the space itself — the real world — was lost to them.
 There was an alien kind of silence about it all that made Phil feel alone but exalted, because he did see it.
 He walked to a tree and put a hand on its trunk.
 He fucking loved trees.
-They just did their thing; there was no desire to be anymore than they were.
-He even laughed at himself as he thought that, but he believed in it enough to bring himself back to sobriety and think the thought again.
+They just did their thing; there was no desire to be any more than they were.
+He laughed at himself as he thought that, but he believed in it enough to bring himself back to sobriety and think the thought again.

 Suddenly there was a shout from across the street and he looked across and saw a lone male, dressed in torn jeans, with a dirty top on and no shoes.
 He was shouting at himself and then out and into the night and then he punched himself in the chest and collapsed to his knees.
-In a moment, he looked behind himself and then scrambled to his feet and began to run.
+In a moment, he looked behind him and then scrambled to his feet and ran.
 A car pulled up and two wardens exited and grabbed him and dragged him, kicking and shouting, into the car.
 A few windows cracked light as curtains were parted and then the car drove off and the windows were blackened out again.
-Phil was left with his hand on the trunk in the still, silent darkness again.
+Phil was left with his hand on the trunk still, in the silent darkness again.

 He reminded himself that he couldn't lose this job.